“If you build it, they will come.”

 Another way to get their attention is by linking back to them from your articles or infographics then following it up with email outreach to let them know about the mention.

-Thou Shall Not Endanger Your Site with Links from PBNs
+Don’t Endanger Your Site with Links from PBNs

 The use of private blog network (PBN) continues to polarize the link building community.
 While some vouch for its effectiveness, others have plenty of horror stories to prove it’s not worth it.